nhsbsa/nhsbsa-digital-playbook/src/development/coding-quality-assurance.md

 ---
 layout: article
-title: "Code quality assurance"
+title: "Static code analysis"
 tags: dev
 order: 7
+review:
+    last_reviewed_date: 2023-05-06
+    review_cycle: ANNUAL
 ---
 ## SonarQube

-We use SonarQube as our standard static analysis tool and build breaker for deviations against our quality rules.
+We use SonarQube as our standard static analysis tool and build breaker for deviations against code quality rules.

-Production source code must be checked against the current NHSBSA static analysis rules profile when available for the specific language.
+Production source code must be checked against the current NHSBSA static analysis rules profile where available for the specific language.

 ## Thresholds

 The automated build will break for:

-* Any `BLOCKER` or `CRITICAL` issues
+* __Any `BLOCKER` or `CRITICAL` issues__
   Production source code must not contain any issues that are considered `BLOCKER` or `CRITICAL`.
-  Although the build will allow issues at a lower severity to pass, we advice that all issues are addressed to avoid a buildup of technical debt
+  Builds may allow issues at a lower severity to pass.
+All issues should be addressed to avoid a buildup of technical debt.
-* Below 80% test coverage through unit and integration testing
+* __Less than 80% test coverage__
+  Test coverage is measured through unit and integration testing

-Exceptions have been allowed for some of our legacy code while remediation work addresses the issues.

 ## References